deparr/jolt.nvim/readme.md

         - [ ] how would this interact with tohtml ??
     - [ ] ability to build main css file from colorscheme
     - [ ] use something to serve the files over local server
+    - [ ] dark and light code colorschemes
 - components ??
 - templates
 - [x] user command